Fishing vessel: Artisan vessels

 Artisan fishing boats are usually small traditional fishing boats, appropriately designed for use on their local inland waters or coasts.
 Many localities around the world have developed their own traditional types of fishing boats, adapted to use local materials suitable for boat building and to the specific requirements of the fisheries and sea conditions in their area.
 Artisan boats are often open (undecked).
 Many have sails, but they do not usually use much, or any mechanised or electronic gear.
 Large numbers of artisan fishing boats are still in use, particularly in developing countries with long productive marine coastlines.
-For example, Indonesia has reported about 700,000 fishing boats, 25 percent of which are dugout canoes, and half of which are without motors.
+For example, Indonesia has reported about 700,000 fishing boats, 25% of which are dugout canoes, and half of which are without motors.
 The Philippines have reported a similar number of small fishing boats.
 Many of the boats in this area are double-outrigger craft, consisting of a narrow main hull with two attached outriggers, commonly known as jukung in Indonesia and banca in the Philippines.